Chinese Herbs In Support Of Speedy Workout Recovery

 Indeed, according to TCM theory, rhodiola supports the two organs most associated with intense physical activity: Lungs and Heart.
 In addition, rhodiola also nourishes Qi and invigorates the Blood.

-If you’re looking for the multi-vitamin equivalent of a TCM formula for athletic recovery and healthy aging, AllTonic may help.
+If you’re looking for an all-around TCM formula to support recovery and a healthy aging process, AllTonic may help.

 Featuring 17 herbs, including licorice root, turmeric, Siberian ginseng, goji berry, and horny goat weed, AllTonic is ideal for middle-age people who have experienced a decline in overall athletic performance.